hmmbhsakar/my_study/self_management/daily_report/daily report.md

 ## 2025/10/05

 1. Downloaded ffmpeg to create a new Study with me, a combined one for study stream audio merger
+2. On study part mostly did on the repo only, learnt a lot of things, those all are part of this repo.
+3. 3-4 hours leak happened because of some personal reasons
+4. still the tasks written in to-do is in pending stage. but would soon complete them, as a lot of things are getting done and have properly been able to properly note down the same as well.

 ## 2025/10/04